PoliciesCenter for International and Cultural Education

 3. Cleared account.
 Students with outstanding bills due to the College may not be registered for study away participation until their accounts are cleared.

 4. Exchange students may only participate in short-term faculty-led opportunities that take place during their exchange period at Gustavus.
-For example, year-long exchange students may participate in a faculty-led J-Term course, and spring semester exchange students may participate in an embedded spring break program.
+For example, spring semester exchange students may participate in an embedded spring break program.
 Exchange students will have to pay the same program fees as any participating student.

 5. Academic eligibility.
 Generally speaking, students must have at least a 2.50 GPA at the time of application for study away participation.
 Some individual programs require a higher minimum GPA.